Overview:NOTICE: The Cave Tour Time you select begins at the visitor center, not at the cave entrance.

 Access to Timpanogos Cave is by hiking only.
 The paved trail to the cave is a strenuous 1.5 miles one way with an elevation gain of approximately 1,100 vertical feet.
-Your tour begins and ends at the visitor center.

 Located high on the steep rocky slopes of American Fork Canyon in the shadow of Mt.
 Timpanogos in Utah's Wasatch Range are three limestone caves: Hansen Cave, Middle Cave and Timpanogos Cave.
 These exquisite caverns are decorated with an elaborate display of helictites, anthodites and other formations in a variety of colors.
 Timpanogos Cave National Monument preserves these caves and their fragile underground wonders for you and for future generations to enjoy.